Balusters Spacing - How to Space Balusters

 Many building codes specify that a 4" ball must not be able to pass between Balusters.
 Therefore, if you are using Turned Balusters, they may need to be a bit closer than 4" at their unturned portions to satisfy the 4" rule.

 Traditionally, Balusters are spaced fairly closely.
-How close a matter of personal taste.
+How close is a matter of personal taste.
 Also, the smaller the Baluster, the closer together they are normally spaced.

 Our general rule of thumb